tidbcloud/vercel-fortune500-demo/README.md

+> [!CAUTION]
+> This repository is no longer actively maintained.
+For our latest AI-powered data analysis experience, please visit https://tiinsight.chat.

 ## Getting Started

 First, create a `.env.local` file in the root folder with given environment variables, you can get them in the setting of chat2query in TiDBCloud's web console: